swnat/peoplemanagement/Docker/README.md

 If you do not have Docker installed, please visit the [Docker documentation](https://docs.docker.com/) and follow the steps for installation.

 ## Building the image of people-management
-Place yourself on the Docker route and execute the following:
+To build the full image of the project go to the Docker directory and run:
 ```bash
 sudo docker-compose up
 ```